betaflight/betaflight/docs/Rx.md

 Only one receiver feature can be enabled at a time.

+### RX signal-loss detection

+The software has signal loss detection which is always enabled.
+Signal loss detection is used for safety and failsafe reasons.

+The `rx_min_usec` and `rx_max_usec` settings helps detect when your RX stops sending any data, enters failsafe mode or when the RX looses signal.

+By default, when the signal loss is detected the FC will set pitch/roll/yaw to the value configured for `mid_rc`.
+The throttle will be set to the value configured for `rx_min_usec`.
+Unless otherwise configured all AUX channels will HOLD the last value received.
+You can use the `rxfail` cli command to change this behaviour.

+#### `rxfail`

+The `rxfail` command takes 3 arguments.
+* Index of aux channel (AUX1 = 0, AUX2 = 1,...)
+* A mode ('h' = HOLD, 's' = SET)
+* A value to use when in SET mode. (always required, even if using HOLD mode).

+Examples:

+To make AUX4 have a value of 2000 when RX loss is detected:

+`rxfail 3 s 2000`

+To make AUX8 hold it's value when RX loss is detected:

+`rxfail 7 h 1500`

+In the above example the '1500' will be ignored.

+#### `rx_min_usec`

+The lowest channel value considered valid.  e.g. PWM/PPM pulse length

+#### `rx_max_usec`

+The highest channel value considered valid.  e.g. PWM/PPM pulse length

 ### Serial RX

 See the Serial chapter for some some RX configuration examples.